Here’s what to expect if you cancel home internet and tether your TV to your cell phone or laptop.

 Should You Use Your Mobile Phone for Home Internet?

-If you must rely on your 4G LTE cell phone for data, we have a few suggestions for cell phone plans with the most hotspot data.
+But if you must rely on your 4G LTE cell phone for a connection, we've assembled cell phone plans with the most hotspot data.

 Problems with using your mobile phone for home internet